NethServer/docs/administrator-manual/en/backup.rst

 **Data backup** is enabled by installing the "Backup" module and, by default, contains all the data stored in the system (user's home directories, shared folders, emails, etc).
-The primary backup runs once a day and can be full or incremental on a weekly basis.
+The single backup runs once a day and can be full or incremental on a weekly basis.
 This backup also contains the archive of the configuration backup.
 More backups can be configured to save different data at different intervals.